sayef367/JavaScript-DSA/Stack/README.md

 ## Stack
-- The stack dat structure is a sequential collection of elements that follows the principle of Last-in First-out (LIFO).
+- The stack dat structure is a sequential collection of elements that follows the principle of Last In First Out (LIFO).
 - The last element inserted into the stack is first element to be removed.
 - A stack of plates, The last plate placed on top of the stack is also the first plate removed from the stack.
 - Stack is an abstract data type, It is defined by it's behavior rather than being a mathematical model.